 Today the UK government decided it would settle an outstanding claim of "unfair police treatment" which had been made by family members.
 Sounds fair?
 Well on the surface it does but there is more to it than that.

-Ten years ago a coroner informed the Alder family that Chris had been "unlawfully killed" Getting authorities to officially accept this and apologise was a different matter.
+Ten years ago a coroner informed the Alder family that Chris had been "unlawfully killed".
+Getting authorities to officially accept this and apologise was a different matter.

 It appears however seeking out a judgement form the European Court of Human Rights has in some small way paid off.
 Today this court closed its case when the UK government finally accepted responsibility and settled a claim.
 It is a paltry amount for the distress that was caused to Chris and his family, 26,500 euros (£22,770) to the family, plus 7,500 euros (£6,440) to cover legal costs and expenses.
 Hardly fair compenstaion in my mind.

 Part of the problem after the event was that an independent inquiry was noticeably absent.
-It was not until 2006 that finally an Independent Police Complaints Commission were able to conclude that "four of the officers present in the custody suite when Mr Alder died were guilty of the "most serious neglect of duty""
+It was not until 2006 that finally an Independent Police Complaints Commission was able to conclude that "four of the officers present in the custody suite when Mr Alder died were guilty of the "most serious neglect of duty""

-Today's admission and settlement fall far short of what they should have entaiiled.
+Today's admission and settlement falls far short of what they should have entaiiled.
 For Chris and his family they are a start.
 A means of closure perhaps at long last.
 Janet has done Chris proud.

 The body burial mix-up is still under review.